joyent/triton-kbmapi/docs/index.md

 Additionally, an operator may wish to limit the PIV tokens that are allowed to be used with KBMAPI to a known set of PIV tokens.
 To do so, an operator would set the SAPI parameter `KBMAPI_REQUIRE_TOKEN_PRELOAD` to `true`.
-A command line tool (working name 'kbmapi') is then used by the operator to load the range of serial numbers into KBMAPI.
+A command line tool (working name 'kbmctl') is then used by the operator to load the range of serial numbers into KBMAPI.
 This is only supported for PIV tokens that support attestation (e.g. Yubikeys).
 In other words, enabling `KBMAPI_REQUIRE_TOKEN_PRELOAD` requires `KBMAPI_REQUIRE_ATTESTATION` to also